- The Best Grain Free Dog Food

 As we’ve mentioned, the idea behind many grain-free dog foods is to recreate a ‘natural’ diet that dogs’ ancestors might have foraged and hunted in the wild.
 In theory, this could be better for our dogs than feeding them human-cultivated grains.
 However, it should be noted that dogs diverged from wolves a long time ago, and have adapted well to life among humans, developing the ability to digest starch.

-Most grain-free foods turn away from artificial additives, in favour of natural flavors.
+Most grain-free foods turn away from artificial additives, in favor of natural flavors.
 This means avoiding the potentially harmful fillers that some lower quality dog foods use.

 - Sensitive stomach

-Some owners choose a grain-free diet to help their dogs’ sensitive stomach.
-Without harmful fillers and additives, these foods are generally much easier to digest - especially since many contain pre and probiotics to promote GI health.
-If this sounds like your dog, opt for a food containing poultry and fish rather than heavier lamb, beef, or bison.
+Some owners choose to buy grain-free dog foods because their pets have sensitive stomachs.
+Without harmful fillers and additives, these foods are generally much easier to digest - especially since many contain prebiotics and probiotics to promote GI health.
+If this sounds like your dog, opt for a food containing poultry or fish as its main animal protein source rather than heavier lamb, beef, or bison.
+Chicken meal and salmon meal are particularly good choices as they're easy to digest.

 - Fussy eaters